javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 ## Searching by keys

-There are two main ways to search in an object store:
+There are two main types of search in an object store:
 1. By a key or a key range.
 That is: by `book.id` in our "books" storage.
 2. By another object field, e.g. `book.price`.
-We need an index for that.

 First let's deal with the keys and key ranges `(1)`.